 “Spice is the very essence of Indian cooking and most of India use the same ones, but the proportions and mixtures will differ from region to region,” says Priya Thakur, who came to the Philippines from northern India in 1985 after marrying her husband.
 She stresses that people must learn to distinguish the difference between spice and heat and come to realize how they are independent of each other as spicy food is not the same as food that is packed with red or green chilies.
 “Many times we ignore the aftertaste of our food,” she continues.
 “If we really try to make out the difference, we can tell that some spices linger longer than others on the palate.”

-Priya and Lalu both recall the lack of ready-made Indian breads, snacks, and sweets a few decades back.
+Priya and Lalu both recall the lack of ready-made Indian bread, snacks, and sweets a few decades back.
 “It was difficult to find certain staples, so when we ran out we had to make our own by hand, which was long and tiring,” Priya remembers.
-As no traditional thali, or metal food tray laden with a full Indian meal, is complete without at least one papaddum, Lalu’s mother would make her papad, the popular thin Indian crackers that are cooked over an open flame, by grinding the lentils herself and incorporating cumin and cracked black pepper corns before rolling them out and drying them in the sun.
+As no traditional thali, or metal food tray laden with a full Indian meal, is complete without at least one papadum, Lalu’s mother would make her papad, the popular thin Indian crackers that are cooked over an open flame, by grinding the lentils herself and incorporating cumin and cracked black peppercorns before rolling them out and drying them in the sun.

 From left: Sisters Kamla Singh and Indra Mirchandani at their Kashmir restaurant in Makati and a perfect cup of chai, a sweet, milky tea, which has cardamom, cloves, cinnamon, ginger, and black pepper.